farrencc/COTHROM_education/content/module_0/why_this_matters.md

 By the end of this learning pathway, you'll understand:

 1. **Why redistricting is hard** - the mathematical and political complexity involved
-2. **What algorithms can (and can't) do** - demystifying the computational approach
+2. **What the COTHROM framework offers** - how algorithms can explore more options systematically
-3. **How to read algorithmic outputs** - building transparency and trust
+3. **How to read metrics like SER and variance** - building quantitative literacy
-4. **What questions to ask** - empowering democratic participation
+4. **What trade-offs exist** - no solution is perfect; understanding the choices is crucial
+5. **How to evaluate proposals** - whether from traditional methods or algorithmic tools

-Most importantly, you'll be able to **evaluate recommendations** - whether they come from the Commission using traditional methods or from algorithmic tools - with informed understanding.
+Most importantly, you'll be able to **participate meaningfully** in the next constituency review with informed understanding rather than passive acceptance.

 ---